Aioxas/symantec-vip-otp-generator/README.md

 Of course, you could go and order one such physical key and take it with you wherever they go (including the risk of losing and/or breaking it), or you could simply use this and generate your own Symantec VIP-compliant TOTP `otpauth://` URI, which can then be stored in any TOTP-supporting password manager, such as [1Password](https://1password.com/)

-You can connect your 2FA token to your account here: https://www.paypal.com/us/cgi-bin/webscr?cmd=_activate-security-key-any
+You can connect your 2FA token to your PayPal account here: https://www.paypal.com/us/cgi-bin/webscr?cmd=_activate-security-key-any

 Changelog